 - Health Visits – First grade children receive a checkup from an optometrist, and third grade children receive a checkup from a dental hygienist.

-- Outdoor Education – Fifth graders spend two days at Camp Amigo learning about our environment, understanding how to take care of it, and studying nature.
+- Outdoor Education – Fifth graders spend a day at Camp Potawatomi learning about our environment, understanding how to take care of it, and studying nature.

 - Resource Team – This team is set up to help give guidance and ideas to parents on how to work with individual children academically, socially, etc.